Accidental damage insurance

 Accidental damage insurance helps cover the cost of repairing or replacing items accidentally damaged at home.
 To be covered, the damage must result from a sudden and unexpected event – it can’t be done on purpose, or arise from wear and tear or poor maintenance.

 Accidental damage cover is usually an optional add-on to your home contents insurance and/or your buildings insurance for an extra fee.
-Some more comprehensive, but typically more expensive, policies may include it as standard.
+Some more comprehensive policies may include it as standard, but they could be more expensive.

 What does accidental damage insurance cover?